On Hypothesis Testing Against Independence with Multiple Decision Centers: Hypothesis Testing Over a Gray-Wyner Netwrok with Side Information

-Now, since the right-hand sides of \eqref{eq:con} and \eqref{eq:con1} are decreasing in the parameters $\alpha$ and $\beta$, these parameters should be chosen so that the rate-constraint~\eqref{eq:rate_cons} is satisfied with equality.
-In other words, for fixed $\alpha$, the optimal $\beta$ is obtained by solving \eqref{eq:rate_cons} under the equality constraint.
-Defining $ \tilde{\alpha}:=(\alpha - h(X|Z_1))\leq 0$ and expressing the optimal $\beta$ in terms of $\tilde{\alpha}$ then establishes the desired inclusion of $\mathcal{E}_{\textnormal{HB}}(R)$ in the set of pairs $(\theta_1,\theta_2)$ given in \eqref{eq:subeqs}.

-The boundary of the exponents region $\mathcal{E}_{\HB}(R)$ is illustrated in Fig.~\ref{Figure 5} for different values of the rate $R$.
+The boundary of the exponents region $\mathcal{E}_{\GW}^{\SI}(R_0,R_1=0,R_2=0)$ is illustrated in Fig.~\ref{Figure 5} for different values of the rate $R_0$.
 Generally, on this boundary $\theta_1>\theta_2$, because Receiver~1 has the additional side-information $Z_1$.
-One further observes a trade-off between the two exponents $\theta_1$ and $\theta_2$.
+One observes a trade-off between the two exponents $\theta_1$ and $\theta_2$, which is captured by the parameter $\tilde{\alpha}$ in \eqref{eq:subeqs}.
 In other words, having a larger exponent $\theta_1$ comes at the expense of a smaller exponent $\theta_2$, and vice versa.
-In the example without side-information in Section~\ref{sec:ex1}, such a tradeoff did not arise.